-Fitbit Versa 3 review TL;DR: a great little fitness smartwatch sporting a sharp screen and packed with slew of convenience features for a good price.
+Fitbit Versa 3 review TL;DR: a great fitness smartwatch with a sharp AMOLED screen and a slew of health features for a reasonable price.
 If only the inductive button wouldn't be a bit so fiddly to use.

-The Fitbit Versa 3 represents transition, both in a sense that it moved on from being the flagship Fitbit model – that title goes to the Fitbit Sense now – and because Google is buying Fitbit, which will probably have a profound impact on future Fitbit models.
-Both of these influences already have a very noticeable impact on the Fitbit Versa 3.
-For better or worse.
+The Fitbit Versa 3 represents transition, both in a sense (pun intended) that it moved on from being the flagship Fitbit model – that title goes to the Fitbit Sense now – and because Google is buying Fitbit, which will probably have a profound impact on future Fitbit models.
+The influence of both can already be felt on the Fitbit Versa 3, for better or worse.
 How does the Fitbit Sense 3 compare to the Sense?
 Find out here: Fitbit Versa 3 vs Fitbit Sense.
 Also, we compared the watch with its successor, the Fitbit Versa 4, here: Fitbit Versa 3 vs Versa 4 – Which is the better smartwatch?

-While the Fitbit Versa 2 was an update rather than a revolution of the original Versa and added extra features such as smart assistant, the Versa 3 has introduced significant improvements over its predecessor.
-Both the physical design and the user interface has been redesigned, albeit the Versa 3 still feels and works like a true Fitbit.
+While the Fitbit Versa 2 was more of an update rather than a revolution of the original Versa, the Versa 3 has introduced significant improvements over its predecessor.
+The physical design and user interface have been redesigned, yet the Versa 3 still feels and works like a true Fitbit.
 In fact, we'll go out on a limb and say it's the best Fitbit for most.

 The Fitbit Versa 3 takes cues from the Fitbit Sense which is no secret, it has even been communicated by Fitbit itself.
 The new and revamped watch looks distinctively Fitbit-like and improves upon the design of the Fitbit Versa 2.
 You still get the rectangular shape of the case but this time around, the corners are more rounded and everything just feels softer and more oval in general.